Freedom Center (Chicago)

-Freedom Center, also known as the Chicago Tribune Publishing Center, was the printing plant and headquarters for the Chicago Tribune, as well as the printing facility for other publications such as the Chicago Sun-Times located in Chicago, Illinois, United States.
-It closed May 2024 and was completed demolition to make way for Bally's Chicago Casino.
+Freedom Center, also known as the Chicago Tribune Publishing Center, was the printing plant and a later headquarters for the Chicago Tribune, as well as the printing facility for other publications such as the Chicago Sun-Times located in Chicago, Illinois, United States.
+It closed May 2024 and was demolished to make way for Bally's Chicago Casino.

 History

 Development and construction

 On June 20, 1979, the Chicago Tribune announced plans for a $150 million printing plant, to replace their former printing facility at Tribune Tower.
 The site was to be located in the River North district, right off of the Chicago River.
 Architecture firm Skidmore Owings & Merrill designed the building.
 The Tribune acquired the 21-acre parcel of land in 1967.
 The goal of completion at the beginning of the project was the fall of 1982.
 The building would be 697,000 sq ft, and contain 10 Goss Metroliner offset presses, with space for two more.
 The presses could run 75,000 papers per hour, versus 60,000 at Tribune Tower.
 The maximum issue would also be 144 pages, versus 112 at Tribune Tower.
 Ground was broken on the building in September 1979.